mrhm-dev/full-stack-army/resources/lecture-101/README.md

 ## Introduction to REST API

-REST stands for Representational State Transfer.
-It is a set of architectural principles for designing web services.
+REST stands for <b>Representational State Transfer</b>.
+It is a set of architectural principles for designing <b>web services</b>.
 RESTful APIs are designed to be easy to use, scalable, and maintainable.

 <b>The six REST principles are:</b>

 1.  <b>Uniform Interface</b>
-    <p>The uniform interface principle states that all resources should be accessed using the same HTTP methods <b>(GET, POST, PUT, DELETE)</b>.
+    <p>The uniform interface principle states that all resources should be accessed using the same HTTP methods <b>(GET, POST, PUT, PATCH, DELETE)</b>.
 This makes it easy for clients to learn how to use the API.</p>

     <p>For example - To get a list of all users, a client would use the GET method on the URL "<code>/users</code>".
 To create a new user, a client would use the POST method on the URL "<code>/users</code>".
 To update an existing user, a client would use the PUT method on the URL "<code>/users/123</code>".
 To delete an existing user, a client would use the DELETE method on the URL "<code>/users/123</code>".</p>